Literary-Insights/blog/src/content/blog/Unlearning Shame_ How We Can Reject Self-Blame Culture and Reclaim Our Power - Devon Price, PhD.txt-1.md

 ---
-title: "Unlearning Shame_ How We Can Reject Self-Blame Culture and Reclaim Our Power - Devon Price, PhD"
+title: "Unlearning Shame How We Can Reject Self-Blame Culture and Reclaim Our Power - Devon Price, PhD"
-slug: unlearning-shame_-how-we-can-reject-self-blame-culture-and-reclaim-our-power-devon-price-phd
+slug: unlearning-shame-how-we-can-reject-self-blame-culture-and-reclaim-our-power-devon-price-phd
 tags:
   - book-summary
 excerpt: ""